UK-Export-Finance/exip/README.md

 - To avoid referencing a field ID or value by hard coding it in logic or tests
 - Enforces a single source of truth
 - Provides us with an easy way to change or rename content - change it one single place
-- Provides with an opportunity in the future to extract the content into Keystone and allow designers to edit the content themselves
+- Provides us with an opportunity in the future to extract the content into Keystone and allow designers to edit the content themselves

-We have the same for content that is used throughout, for example buttons, links, components that are used in multiple places etc.
+We have the same approach for content that is used throughout, for example buttons, links, components that are used in multiple places etc.

 The files can be found  here: